Skip to Content

 Alternate Portland Itinerary: Casco Islands

-While Portland is enough to keep you busy for more than a day, if a larger city is not your cup of tea, there is an alternative.
 If you want to get out of the city and explore the surrounding waters, spend the day island-hopping the Casco Bay Islands.
 While there are over 700 islands in Casco Bay, there are six easily accessible islands via ferry.

 You can enjoy various activities on the islands, including kayaking, museums, art galleries, shopping, hiking trails, sandy beaches, delicious restaurants, biking, historic forts/structures, fishing, and motorboating.
 Whichever island/s you choose, you notice the pace is a lot slower on the Casco Islands, and relaxation is a priority.
-A perfect chilled-out escape from Portland.

 Views out to sea from the Maine Coastline with blue skies.